 Kropotkin, 2015

-DIAGNOSIS OF THE LEVEL OF DEVELOPMENT OF FINE MOTOR HANDS
+DIAGNOSTICS OF THE LEVEL OF DEVELOPMENT OF FINE MOTOR SKILLS OF THE HANDS

 1. General diagnostics of fine motor skills.